By Nancy Bowers

 This is a repository, a quiet library rather than a frenetic and inter-active forum for breaking news on recent or current crimes.
+The emphasis is on scholarship rather than sensationalism.
 Nor is its focus on those few Iowa cases which dominate the usual discussions, overshadowing victims not as well known or unknown altogether.

 Our articles tell the stories of Iowa victims of unsolved murders from the years 1846 through 1965.
 Selected cases from decades after 1965 are included in smaller numbers.
 Articles are steadily being added.